 As you will soon understand, things aren't as complicated as they might seem right now.
 Sellers benefit from selling these securities because they collect the option premium upfront.
 When doing this, sellers hope that the option declines in value over time, because that means that they will benefit.
 Of course, if this decline happens, those same sellers can book an offsetting trade at a much lower premium, which is definitely a profitable situation.

 Nobody can deny the fact that this can be a bit risky.
 Then again, everything is risky when it comes to trading, isn't it?
-People enter all kinds of and with the aim of making a profit and all of those deals and investments carry at least a certain amount of risk.
+People enter all kinds of deals and investments with the aim of making a profit and all of those deals and investments carry at least a certain amount of risk.
 Nothing is 100% sure and selling these securities in order to collect premiums can turn out to be a wrong move if there is no exit strategy or a hedge.

 What Are Option Premiums?